SCW-Aberystwyth/HackyHour/index.md

 ## Where and when do you meet?

-* Wednesday May 6th, 15:10-16:00 via video conference, see emails for details on how to connect.
+* Friday July 3rd, 3pm, via video conference
-* Friday May 22nd, 15:10-16:00, venue TBC
+* Wednesday July 15th, 3pm, via video conference
-* Wednesday June 3rd, 15:10-16:00, venue TBC
+* Friday July 31st, 3pm, via video conference

 Online meetings will continue until in person meetings are permitted again.
+The connection details will be circulated on the Hacky Hour mailing list, please email cos@aber.ac.uk to be added to this list.

 ## What should I bring?